 b.
-Figure 9-11 shows the complementary way that programmers and budgeters view resource requirements.
+Figure 9-12 shows the complementary way that programmers and budgeters view resource requirements.
 The display shows from left to right the manpower and dollars needed to carry out missions and functions.
-From top to bottom, it shows how these requirements distribute to form appropriation requests to Congress.
+From top to bottom, the display shows how these requirements are distributed among Army programs to form appropriation requests to Congress.

-Note.-The PPBES goal centers on simultaneously developing a 6-year Program Objective Memorandum (POM) and 2-year Budget Estimate Submission (BES).
+Note.-The PPBE goal centers on simultaneously developing a 6-year Program Objective Memorandum (POM) and 2-year Budget Estimate Submission (BES) in the even years.